Zsailer/phylopandas/docs/_pages/dataframe.rst

 The phylopandas dataframe is the core datastructure in this package.
 It defines a set of columns (or grammar) for phylogenetic data.
-A few advantages of defining such a grammar is: 1) we can leverage powerful+interative visualization tools like Vega and 2) we standardize phylogenetic data in a familiar format.
+A few advantages of defining such a grammar is: 1) we can leverage powerful+interactive visualization tools like Vega and 2) we standardize phylogenetic data in a familiar format.